ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## only destructor declared as private or protected

-It can force the class only can be allocate dynamically.
+It can force the class object only can be allocate dynamically.
-That is object can only be created by new().
-Object allocate in such way `Type obj` is forbidden.
+That is the object can only be created by new().
+Object allocate in such a way `Type obj;` is forbidden.

 ## default member initializer
   The behavior is the same with constructor initializing list.